sahanh/EZCash/README.md

 ### Get Merchant Receipt

-Once the transaction processing is completed Dialog will redirect user to the url provided when creating the transaction.
-The result of the transaction is included along with the redirect as `merchantReciept` form data.
-If the transaction status is under "failed", EZCash will throw an InvalidTransactionException.
+Once the transaction processing is complete Dialog will redirect user to the url provided when creating the transaction.
+The result of the transaction is included along with the redirect as `merchantReciept` form field.
+If the transaction status is under "failed", client will throw an InvalidTransactionException.

 ```php
 use SZ\EZCash\EZCash;